potassco/clorm/docs/clorm/predicate.rst

 * The use of a *default value*: all term types support the specification of a default value.

-* It is also possible to specify a *default factory* that is used to generate values.
+* It is also possible to specify a *default factory* function, using the `default_factory` parameter for the :py:func:`~clorm.field` function.
 This must be a unary function (i.e., called with no arguments) that is called when the predicate/complex-term object is instantiated.
 This can be used to generated unique ids or a date/time stamp.

 Overriding the Predicate Name
 -----------------------------